selectiveintellect/vic/README.md

 uses the PICKit2 programmer to write to the microcontroller P16F690 on the board.

-You will need to have `gputils` installed on Linux or Mac OS X. (Have not experimented on Windows.)
+You will need to have `gputils` installed on Linux or Mac OS X.

 For Mac OS X, you may need to use MacPorts to easily install the `gputils` and `gpsim` packages.

     $ cd share/examples/
     $ gpasm -pP16F690 -M -c helloworld.asm -o helloworld.o